Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Models

 Both theoretical studies and experiments have long suggested a significant difference between the fragmentation velocities of ice-free and icy dust \citep{Poppe2000, Blum2008, Wada2013, Gundlach2015}.
 Most commonly, ice-free silicate dust is assumed to have a fragmentation velocity of 1 m/s, while icy grains have a fragmentation velocity closer to 10 m/s \citep[e.g.][]{Birnstiel2010, Pinilla2016, Drazkowska2017}.
 Such a difference in fragmentation velocity would lead to an abrupt change in the dust emission spectral index at water ice line \citep{Banzatti2015} and there is observational evidence to support the occurrence of this phenomenon \citep{Cieza2016}.
 This increase in fragmentation velocity for dust exterior to the water ice line has also been invoked to explain the architecture of the solar system and exoplanetary systems \citep[e.g.][]{Morbidelli2015, Venturini2020} as well as planetesimal formation \citep{Drazkowska2017}.

 Despite this apparent consensus, recent theoretical and laboratory studies have begun to cast doubt on this story.
 Previous studies attributed the change in \vfrag to an order of magnitude difference in the surface energies of icy and ice-free dust grains, but recent experimental work now suggests that their surface energies may in fact be quite similar \citep{Gundlach2018, Steinpilz2019}.
 Other studies conclude that the fragmentation velocity might exhibit a more complicated and non-monotonic dependence on temperature \citep[e.g.][]{Gundlach2018, Musiolik2019}, and this topic remains an area of active debate in the community \citep[e.g.][]{Kimura2020a}.
 In this study we adopt the standard values of 1 m/s for ice-free and 10 m/s for icy grains for our baseline case, as these are close to the values derived from dynamical collision experiments.
-We assume that the ice line is located where the disk temperature drops below approximately $T = 200$ K and we use Gaussian convolution to smoothly increase \vfrag from 1 m/s at $250$ K to 10 m/s at $150$ K \citep[e.g.][]{Birnstiel2010}.
+We assume that the ice line is located where the disk temperature drops below approximately $T = 200$ K, which places the ice line at 0.75 au in all of our models.
+We use Gaussian convolution to smoothly increase \vfrag from 1 m/s at $250$ K to 10 m/s at $150$ K \citep[e.g.][]{Birnstiel2010}.
 In \S~\ref{sec:alpha_vfrag_var}, we also present alternative models where we vary the value of \vfrag both within and beyond the ice line and show that our results are qualitatively similar for a significant part of the plausible parameter space.